google-deepmind/launchpad/README.md

 ## Implement example nodes

-In this producer-consumer example we have one consumer and multiple producers.
+In this producer-consumer example, we have one consumer and multiple producers.
-The consumer sends work to the producers, which perform some time intensive task before returning the result to the consumer.
+The consumer sends work to the producers, which perform some time-intensive task before returning the result to the consumer.
 Finally, the consumer summarizes the work done by all of the producers.